 210 hours over 9 months

 A stand-alone program for the beginning herbal student, this true apprenticeship-style year emphasizes hands-on, embodied learning and is ideal for those who are new to herbs, but keen to make them part of their daily lives.
 This course provides a thorough understanding of using herbs for self-care.
 During the Summer months, students spend half of each day with their hands in the dirt, learning to grow and harvest common herbs.
 The remainder of the day is spent preparing remedies and learning to use herbs to maintain health, as well as address common complaints safely and effectively.
 Additional topics include an introduction to the rich history of herbal medicine, fundamental energetic concepts, the science of nature, basic physiology and first aid.

 Students can choose to attend just this year, taking home a full kit of remedies, a strong skillset for self-care and a certificate of completion.
+The 2016 Herbal Roots Apprenticeship program meets on Monday’s from 9am-5pm.
 Learn more

-Teachers include: Betzy Bancroft, Larken Bunce, Joann Darling, Laura Litchfield and Guido Masé
+Faculty: Betzy Bancroft, Larken Bunce, Joann Darling, and Laura Litchfield

 Family Herbalist training program—336 hours over 1 year